Why More Kids Are Going Back to School Without Leaving Home

 Over the past decade, the number of for-profit and non-profit virtual and mobile schools has surged nationwide.
 Although most online students at the elementary and secondary levels still attend a brick-and-mortar institution on a full-time basis and simply enroll in one or more online courses, each year, the number of students electing to attend virtual schools full time increases.
 Indeed, according to the National Education Policy Center, in the 2015 to 2016, 528 full-time virtual schools enrolled 278,511 students.

 While there is no question that the recent surge in virtual schools has been largely driven by the growing accessibility and lower cost of digital technologies, access to computers and fast and reliable Internet services are not the only factors driving the surge in virtual schooling at the K-12 levels.
 Increased choice for rural students, the ability to respond to the unique needs of exceptional students, and compatibility with the remote workplace are also key factors driving the growth of virtual schools.

-Virtual Schools Offer More Choice in Rural Districts
+Virtual and Mobile Schools Offer More Choice in Rural Districts

 In many rural communities across the United States, students still face notable disadvantages compared to their urban counterparts.
 For example, while students attending a specialized high school in New York might have access to more than twenty advanced placement (AP) courses, a counterpart only three hours north in the Catskills may only be able to take one AP at their local high school or have no access to APs at all.
 As a result, when students from rural high schools apply to college, they often find themselves as a notable disadvantage, even if they are high-achieving students.
 Virtual schools, especially those catering to high-achieving students, level the playing field by opening up opportunities for rural students to pursue APs and other challenging courses and programs regardless of their location.